MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/get-recommendations-for-project-team-members.md

 ## View more details to evaluate suggested resources

 Each suggested resource is assigned a **recommendation score** _(out of 10)_ to signify their appropriateness to that particular team member requirement.
 This score is currently based only on how relevant their past experience on projects is to a team member requirement.
-This recommendation score will eventually be augmented to include more factors (Cost, Availability, Utilization, and Skill-match) in upcoming releases.
+This recommendation score will be augmented in future releases to include more factors (such as Cost, Availability, Utilization, and Skill-match) in upcoming releases.
 The suggested resources are sorted in decreasing order of this score.

 >[!NOTE]